 Winning an IP case is the product of experience and the execution of a skillful, balanced strategy.
 Jackson Walker’s team of IP attorneys and trial lawyers have litigated all types of intellectual property matters in federal and state courts across the United States, from California to Virginia, and from Illinois to Texas.
 We successfully represent numerous corporations, including Fortune 500 companies, in infringement lawsuits involving trademarks, trade dress, trade secrets, patents, and copyrights.
 Our experience includes successful appeals to the 5th Circuit Court of Appeals, the Federal Circuit Court of Appeals, the Trademark Trial & Appeal Board, and the U.S. Supreme Court.
 Our IP trial lawyers have also enforced and defended our clients’ intellectual property rights in arbitrations, alternative dispute forums, and proceedings before the International Trade Commission.

 Our patent attorneys work with inventors and companies to file and to prosecute patent applications to protect their inventions, both domestically and abroad.
 Working closely with attorneys in Jackson Walker’s venture capital and tax disciplines, the IP attorneys also draft and coordinate various transfers of technological assets for commercial development and marketing.
 This includes negotiations with foreign entities, multiple party transfers of technology, and protection of the assets through patents in various foreign countries.
+And with their strong technical backgrounds and their experience handling post-grant proceedings before the Patent Office and patent litigation in numerous jurisdictions throughout the country, Jackson Walker’s IP attorneys bring a unique combination of skills, experience, and resources to each matter.

 The most valuable assets of a company are often its trademarks.
 For both established and developing companies, our attorneys evaluate potential trademarks and existing trademark and trade name rights, and procure trademark registrations in the U.S. and abroad.
 We routinely transfer and license trademark rights, and also enforce trademark rights through U.S. Customs’ registration, negotiation, and litigation.
 In addition to trademarks, our IP attorneys litigate trade name and unfair competition matters, as well as handle product counterfeiting matters.